cl0uD-C1SC0/DevOps-Projects/3 Hyundai HPA/README.md

   - Create an EKS CLUSTER => RUN the command: eksctl create cluster -f EKS-Cluster.yaml
   - Wait for the Cloudformation Stack to be ready!

-# STEP 2 - AWS CodeBuild:
-- Create and AWS CodeBuild project:
-  -

-# STEP 3 - AWS CodePipeline:
-- Create and AWS CodePipeline project:

-# STEP 4 - Github Repositories:
+# STEP 2 - Github Repositories:
 - Create an repository with the name: hyundai-project
   - Our CodePipeline use this repository to check periodiacally updates
   - Our CodeBuild use this repository where contains the buildspec.yaml
+  - Create other branch named "homolog"
 - Create an repository with the name: hyundai-project-hml:
   - OBS: Our buildspec.yaml script check this repository with the "-hml" for the upload of deployment

+# STEP 3 - AWS CodeBuild:
+- Create and AWS CodeBuild project:
+  -

+# STEP 4 - AWS CodePipeline:
+- Create and AWS CodePipeline project:

+# STEP 5 - K8S:
+- ...
+- ...
+- ...